SQL #5: DML

 All the posts in this series are my personal note taking and may be updated as the course progresses.

-DML consists of INSERT
+DML consists of INSERT, UPDATE, and DELETE.

 INSERT

-is used to add rows of data to a table.
+INSERT is used to add rows of data to a table.
 Individual values can be added with VALUES

 INSERT INTO Person ([Name])